pratahmesh/App_Dev/README.md

 ## 🚀 Project Overview

-Welcome to an exciting React Native app that packs a punch with features like data fetching, a fully functional login endpoint, and a sleek UI/UX experience.
+Welcome to an exciting React Native app that showcases features like data fetching, a fully functional login endpoint, and a sleek UI/UX experience.
 This project is organized into two main folders: `backend` and `navigation`.
 The `backend` folder hosts `app.js` for the Node.js server and `db.js` for the MongoDB connection string.
 Meanwhile, the `navigation` folder contains the thrilling React Native codebase.

 ## 🌟 Features